javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 1. How it works?
 2. What happens if there is a global variable named `count`?
 Can it confuse the `counter`?
 3. What if we call `makeCounter` multiple times?
-Are the resulting `counter` functions independant or they share the same count?
+Are the resulting `counter` functions independent or they share the same count?

 We'll answer the 1st question and the other ones will also become obvious.